energyvault462/proxmox-monitor/README.md

   - issue shutdown command to server via ssh
     - Later goal is to make a REST service that runs on the Proxmox server to receive the shutdown command and do so.
   - send WOL command
+  - put in a loop so it continues to run
   - Create Docker container for deployment